Family Therapy: Importance, Types, and Activities

 - Miracle Question: Mainly devised to help the family understand one another, this question explores the goals regarding the family’s future.

-- Colored Candy: This icebreaker question involves dividing a pack of colored candies among the family members.
-A question associated with each color is asked, and the members must give as many honest answers as the candies they are holding.
+- Colored Candy: This icebreaker question involves dividing a pack of coloured candies among the family members.
+A question associated with each colour is asked, and the members must give as many honest answers as the candies they are holding.

-- Emotions Ball: Soft and multicolored balls, each representing an emotion, is passed between the family members.
-Every member should answer a time they recall they last felt that emotion concerning the family.
+- Emotions Ball: Soft and multicoloured balls, each representing an emotion, are passed between the family members.
+Every member should answer a time they recall when they last felt that emotion concerning the family.

 Family therapy is designed to get every member to open up their feelings and discuss things that might otherwise be difficult or impossible.
 These therapies are helpful for families struggling with a range of difficulties, ranging from divorce to financial hardships and substance abuse problems.